 - Copy the authfilt.dll file to the directory you specified in the registry.

-- Make sure the System account have execute rights on the filter dll file.
+- Make sure the System account has execute rights on the filter DLL file.

 - Edit the userdb.txt file so it contains valid users and passwords.
 The format of the file is: